Parents

 Respect Boundaries

 - It might not be the best idea to just show up at the student’s apartment on a Friday afternoon.
-Always call first and arrange time to visit them in their new home.
+Always call first and arrange a time to visit them in their new home.

 Be Realistic